 13. Exact Match Keywords

 Exact match keywords are specific search phrases used to find results as exactly as defined.
-This sort of keywords are usually enclosed in quotation marks (“”).
+These sorts of keywords are usually enclosed in quotation marks (“”).

 Pros: